-where $W\!P(\boldsymbol{r_{hit}})$ represents the position where the holes and electrons are generated.
-The absolute value of $Q_h(t)$, as shown in Fig. \ref{fig:6-Figure}(a), is usually much larger than that of $Q_e(t)$ because $W\!P(\boldsymbol{r_{hit}})$ in the most areas of detector is below \SI{0.1}{\V}, except in the vicinity of the P+ point contact.
-Therefore, the holes are the major contribution to the charge signal.
-According to Eq. \eqref{Eq3}, the time evolution of $Q_h(t)$ depends on the change of $W\!P(\boldsymbol{r_h}(t))$.
-During the holes drift to the P+ point contact, the change of $W\!P(\boldsymbol{r_h}(t))$ is first tiny then drastic.
-Hence, the $Q_h(t)$ contains a slow component then a fast component.
+respectively, where $W\!P(\boldsymbol{r_{hit}})$ represents the position at which holes and electrons are generated.
+As shown in Fig. \ref{fig:6-Figure}(a), the absolute value of $Q_h(t)$ is usually much larger than that of $Q_e(t)$ because $W\!P(\boldsymbol{r_{hit}})$ is below \SI{0.1}{\V} in most areas of the detector, except near the P$^+$ point contact.
+Therefore, holes make the dominant contribution to the charge signal.
+According to Eq. \eqref{Eq3}, the time evolution of $Q_h(t)$ depends on the change in $W\!P(\boldsymbol{r_h}(t))$.
+As the holes drift to the P$^+$ point contact, the change in $W\!P(\boldsymbol{r_h}(t))$ is initially very small but becomes quite large.
+Thus, $Q_h(t)$ has a slow component followed by a fast component.

-Fig. \ref{fig:7-Figure} shows the drifting trajectories of electron-hole pair generated at different locations inside the detector and their corresponding signals.
-The difference between these signals generated at different locations depends on the time when the hole or electron drifts before being collected by the corresponding electrode.
-For instance, the hole carriers generated in the most areas of the detector need to pass through the weak field region in the middle of detector resulting in a slow rise time at the beginning.
-On the contrary, the events occur in the vicinity of passivated layer and their hole carriers will be collected directly without passing through the weak field region, giving rise to a faster rise time.
-Therefore, the rising tendency of the waveform can determine the approximate position of particle interaction.
-The simulation proves the fact that the FBEs originate near the passivated layer, which are consistent with the above background spectrum.
+Fig. \ref{fig:7-Figure} shows the drift trajectories of an electron-hole pair at different locations inside the detector and their signals.
+The difference between these signals generated at different locations depends on how long the hole or electron drifts before it is collected by the corresponding electrode.
+For instance, the hole carriers generated in most areas of the detector must pass through the weak field region in the middle of detector, which causes a long rise time initially.
+By contrast, the events occur near the passivation layer, and their hole carriers will be collected directly without passing through the weak field region; thus, the rise time is shorter.
+Therefore, the rising tendency of the waveform can indicate the approximate position of particle interaction.
+The simulation proves that FBEs originate near the passivation layer, which is consistent with the background spectrum reported above.